googlecreativelab/teachable-machine-boilerplate/README.md

 Tensorflow has a built in model for doing this.
 Its called the [KNN Classifier](https://github.com/tensorflow/tfjs-models/tree/master/knn-classifier), and this boilerplate code shows how to easily use it.

 ## Use code
-To use the code, first install the javascript dependencies by running
+To use the code, first install the Javascript dependencies by running

 ```
 npm install
 ```

-Then start the local budo webserver by running
+Then start the local budo web server by running

 ```
 npm start
 ```

-This will start a webserver on [`localhost:9966`](http://localhost:9966).
+This will start a web server on [`localhost:9966`](http://localhost:9966).
 Try and allow permission to your webcam, and add some examples by holding down the buttons.

 ## Quick Reference - KNN Classifier
 A quick overview of the most important function calls in the tensorflow.js [KNN Classifier](https://github.com/tensorflow/tfjs-models/tree/master/knn-classifier).